MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ## Latest changes and updates

-CQD version 3 delivers a near real-time CQD dashboard with EUII, and report interactivity to support new scenarios such as:
+CQD version 3 delivers a near real-time CQD dashboard (latency close to 30 minutes), and uses End User Identifiable Information (EUII) giving admins the ability to zoom in to the user level.
+There is also and report interactivity to support new scenarios such as:

 - Call Quality by Region: